Hold My Hand (Lady Gaga song): Critical reception

-Chart performance
+Commercial performance

-Due to being released on a Tuesday, in its first week "Hold My Hand" did not enter the United States' Billboard Hot 100, but entered at number 17 on the Bubbling Under Hot 100 based on three days of tracking.
-A week later it debuted at number 82 on the Billboard Hot 100.
-Following the theatrical release of Top Gun: Maverick, the song reached a new peak of number 49 in its fifth week on the chart.
-Additionally, the song peaked at number 19 on the Billboard Mainstream Top 40 chart, number 12 on the Billboard Adult Pop Airplay chart, and number nine on the Billboard Adult Contemporary chart.
-On the Billboard Global 200 chart, the song debuted at number 62 following its first full week of availability, and reached a peak in the top 40 at number 37.
+Due to being released on a Tuesday, "Hold My Hand" did not enter the United States' Billboard Hot 100.
+The track entered at No.17 on the Bubbling Under Hot 100, based on three days of tracking.
+The following week it debuted at No. 82 on the Billboard Hot 100.
+After the theatrical release of Top Gun: Maverick, the song reached a new peak of No. 49 in its fifth week.
+The song peaked at No. 19 on the Billboard Mainstream Top 40 chart, No. 12 on the Billboard Adult Pop Airplay chart, and No. 9 on the Billboard Adult Contemporary chart.
+On the Billboard Global 200 chart, the song debuted at No. 62 following its first full week of availability, peaking in the Top 40 at No. 37.

-The song entered at number six on the Canadian Digital Song Sales chart with just three days of tracking.
-A week later the song debuted at number 38 on the Canadian Hot 100, marking her 25th top 40 entry on the chart.
-In its sixth week on the chart, the song reached a new peak of number 25.
-The song debuted in the top 40 in Australia on the ARIA Singles Chart, making its entry at number 36, becoming her 30th top 40 entry there.
-In Australia, the song peaked at number 29 in its eighth week on the chart.
-In New Zealand, the song debuted at number 33 on the Top 40 Singles Chart following the release of Top Gun: Maverick.
+The single was released at No. 6 in the Canadian Digital Song Sales chart afterthree days of tracking.
+A week later, the song debuted at No. 38 on the Canadian Hot 100, marking Gaga's 25th Top 40 entry on the Canadian chart.
+In its sixth week on the chart, the song peaked at No. 25.
+In Australia, the song debuted at No. 36 on the ARIA Singles Chart, which became Gaga's 30th Top 40 entry.
+The song peaked at No. 29 in its eighth week on the chart.
+In New Zealand, the song debuted at No. 33 on the Top 40 Singles Chart following the release of Top Gun: Maverick.